JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 computational fluid dynamics, mathematical biology, and quantum mechanics.

-This project is good for both software engineers interested in the field of numerical analysis and those students who are interested in pursuing graduate research in the field.
+This project is good for both software engineers interested in the field of numerical analysis and those contributors who are interested in pursuing graduate research in the field.

 **Recommended Skills**: Background knowledge in numerical analysis, numerical